Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

 Plant in spring or autumn and water regularly during its first growing season.

-Apply a balanced fertilizer and mulch lightly in spring before the growing season starts.
+Apply a balanced slow-release fertilizer and mulch lightly in spring before the growing season starts.
+Avoid over fertilizing to prevent leggy growth.

 When And How To Prune False Holly